priyanka-nimavat/test/README.md

 # test
-Basic coding
-PHP CODE FOR CONTACT US, REGISTER PAGE
+Basic PHP code for Contact Us and Register Page